-A significant part of the Solid Waste budget is used to manage household hazardous waste is expensive and adds to the cost of garbage disposal.
+Collecting and properly disposing household hazardous waste is expensive and adds to the cost of garbage disposal.
 Many hazardous products could be replaced by non-hazardous alternatives, reducing or eliminating the risk of harm to residents, sanitation workers and the environment.
 Learn more at King County’s Safer Alternatives website.

 Public Works contracts with Skookum Contract Services to collect and process the County’s recyclables such as glass, paper and plastic.
-There are seven sites between Brinnon and Port Townsend for free recycling.
-For site locations and hours see page 2 of our current Recyling flyer.
+There are four sites between Quilcene and Port Townsend for free recycling.
+For site locations and hours see page 2 of our current Recycling flyer.

 Separated metals and automotive batteries brought to the Transfer Station are recycled (fees apply).
 Residential fluorescent light tubes, compact fluorescent bulbs, oil and antifreeze may be recycled free of charge at either the Moderate Risk Waste Facility in the Boat Haven or the Transfer Station’s Recycling Center.

-Through an interlocal agreement, Jefferson County hosts the City of Port Townsend’s Biosolids Facility at the S. Jacob Miller Road site.
-This facility mixes ground yard debris, such as lawn clippings, small tree limbs and leaves with biosolids, from the City’s wastewater treatment plant, to produce compost which is made available for purchase by the public.
+Through an interlocal agreement, Jefferson County hosts the City of Port Townsend’s Compost Facility at the S. Jacob Miller Road site.
+This facility mixes ground yard debris, such as lawn clippings, small tree limbs and leaves with biosolids from the City’s wastewater treatment plant to produce compost which is made available for purchase by the public.
 More information on the compost facility can be found on the City’s Compost Facility website.

 For examples of how you can manage yard debris in your own backyard, see Soils, Compost and Mulch, with information provided by WSU.